Planet of the Apes (2001 film): Humans

-Other roles include Freda Foh Shen (Bon), Chris Ellis (Lieutenant Karl Vasich), Anne Ramsay (Lieutenant Colonel Grace Alexander), Michael Jace (Major Frank Santos), Andrea Grano (Major Maria Cooper), Kam Heskin (Friend At Leo's Party), and Melody Perkins (Friend At Leo's Party).
+Other roles include Freda Foh Shen as Bon.
+Chris Ellis as Lieutenant Karl Vasich.
+Anne Ramsay as Lieutenant Colonel Grace Alexander.
+Michael Jace as Major Frank Santos.
+Andrea Grano as Major Maria Cooper.
+Kam Heskin, Candace Kroslak and Melody Perkins as friends At Leo's party.
 Jonah & Jacob (both uncredited) as Pericles, the trained chimpanzee who works with Leo on the space station.

 There are also cameo appearances by Charlton Heston (uncredited) as Zaius, Thade's Father, and Linda Harrison (The Woman In The Cart).
 Both participated in the first two films in the original series, Planet of the Apes (1968) and Beneath the Planet of the Apes (1970) as George Taylor and Nova, respectively.